Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "the Lord opened her heart" The Bible describes the relationship between God and humanity as a "covenant."
 God always takes the initiative in establishing the relationship and by setting the conditions of the covenant ( SPECIAL TOPIC: COVENANT.
 Salvation is a covenant relationship.
 No one can be saved unless God initiates (cf. John 6:44,65).
 However, God desires that all humans be saved (cf. John 3:16; 4:42; Titus 2:11; 1 Tim.
 2:4; 4:10; 2 Pet.
 3:9; 1 John 2:1; 4:14); therefore, the implication is that God, on some level (natural revelation, cf. Ps.
 19:1-6 or special revelation, cf. Ps.
 19:7-14), confronts every person with their sin (cf. Romans 1-3) and His character.

 The mystery is why some respond and some do not!
 I personally cannot accept that the answer is God's choice of some, but not others (see SPECIAL TOPIC: ELECTION).
-All humans are made in God's image (cf. Gen. 1:26-27) and God promises to redeem all of them in Gen. 3:15.
+All humans are made in God's image (cf. Gen. 1:26-27) and God promises to redeem them in Gen. 3:15.

 SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN